awsdocs/aws-m2-user-guide/doc_source/set-up-appstream.md

 The pricing of Amazon AppStream is defined on the [AppStream 2\.0 pricing](http://aws.amazon.com/appstream2/pricing/) page\.
 The additional fee for use of Enterprise Analyzer and Enterprise Developer is defined on the pricing page for AWS Mainframe Modernization\.
 For more information, see [AWS Mainframe Modernization Pricing](http://aws.amazon.com/mainframe-modernization/pricing/edrf)\.

 You can use an AWS CloudFormation template to automate the creation of the fleets and stacks\.
-During onboarding to AWS Mainframe Modernization, we provide a template named `cfn-m2-appstream-fleet-ea-ed.yaml` to the customer\.
+We provide a template that you can download named [cfn\-m2\-appstream\-fleet\-ea\-ed\.yaml](https://d1vi4vxke6c2hu.cloudfront.net/tutorial/cfn-m2-appstream-fleet-ea-ed.yaml)\.
 The current version of the template uses the **Default Internet Access** option in Amazon AppStream\.
 Upcoming versions of this AWS CloudFormation template will allow for more advanced versions \(private subnets, with or without NAT and Internet Gateway, etc\.\) For various possible options, see [Internet Access](https://docs.aws.amazon.com/appstream2/latest/developerguide/internet-access.html)\.

 To use this template, you must adapt at a minimum the following four parameters to the context of the customer AWS account:
 + AppStreamApplication: `ea` or `ed`\.